spencerlabs/create-jam/docs/README.md

 # Create Jam

-Create a [Jamstack](https://jamstack.org) app with the most popular frameworks through a single CLI.
+> Create a [Jamstack](https://jamstack.org) app with the most popular frameworks through a single CLI.

+Create Jam takes starter apps from top frameworks and allows you to quickly spin one up yourself.
+Rather than remember each framework's starter script, use the Create Jam interactive CLI to pick your app and template, and start coding right away.

+We regenerate the app templates daily so they are always up-to-date with the latest framework updates.

 ## Frameworks